cappie/mods-factorio-Wood_Gasification/README.md

 - Dutch (cappie)
 - German (Reysuke)
 - Russian (Va7ya)
+- French (kryshnar & meah41)
+- Polish (Mgis)

 # Continuation of unmaintained mod
 This mod is an update for the 0.14 mod 'Wood Gas' which was discontinued; It's my attempt to upgrade 'Wood Gas' (0.14 only) to 0.15+ and continue the development of the mod.
 The original author ('mooklepticon') of 'Wood Gas' has given me his blessing to continue this mod.

 # Translators wanted!
-I would love to be able to support even more languages like French, Spanish, Italian and Japanese.
+I would love to be able to support even more languages like Spanish, Portugese, Italian, Japanese and maybe some slavic languages and perhaps even Hungarian or Finnish?.
 If you would like to help, please take a look at the repository, or if you don't know how to do that Github thing, just contact me via https://mods.factorio.com/ and I'll add your translated strings from the locale-file to the mods' repository.

 # TLDR
 This mod processes wood into oil products.